aws/aws-cdk/packages/aws-cdk-lib/aws-codedeploy/README.md

 });
 ```

+The `loadBalancer` property has been deprecated.
 To provide multiple Elastic Load Balancers as target groups use the `loadBalancers` parameter:

 ```ts
 import * as elb from 'aws-cdk-lib/aws-elasticloadbalancing';